Interactive web map

 Customizations for this project

 Over the course of this project we developed a new methodology for addressing multi-threaded streams.
 Specifically, the Yakama River has side channels where beaver build dams and the BRAT model now effectively captures the dam building capacity of side channels.
-Further editing of the veg_codes based on field observations were accounted for.
-An in depth perennial network was created with a combination of f-codes and imagery verification using ArcGIS imagery.
+Further editing of the vegetation codes based on field observations were accounted for.
+An in depth perennial network was created with a combination of f codes and imagery verification using ArcGIS imagery.

 Yakama Nation BRAT Deliverable Data Products include: